parthiv-borgohain/parthiv-borgohain.github.io/_pages/about.md

 <br>Hi there, I'm Parthiv. <br>

-I am a seasoned Analytics and Data Science professional with 4 years of experience in the industry.
-My expertise spans across Machine Learning, Statistical Modelling, Reporting, Data Visualization and Data Wrangling.
-I’ve delivered impactful results for clients in various domains, including the Government sector, Sales & Marketing, and Supply Chain & Logistics.
-Additionally, I have experience in Product Analytics in the online gambling industry, where I provided actionable insights to CX Product managers on core products, engagement tools, customer support, and customer journeys.
+I'm a data science professional with a passion for transforming complex data into actionable insights.
+With over 4.5 years of experience, I specialize in Machine Learning, Statistical Modelling, Data Engineering, Reporting, Data Visualization, and Data Wrangling.
+My journey has led me through various industries, from government and sales to marketing and healthcare.
+At Entain, I leveraged Product Analytics to drive customer engagement strategies in the online gambling sector, providing CX Product managers with crucial insights.

 I am an alumnus of the University of Texas at Austin, where I completed my MS in Business Analytics.
 My curriculum included advanced courses like Machine Learning, Deep Learning, Demand/Pricing Analytics, and Social Media Analytics, topped with a practical Capstone Project in collaboration with Microsoft.
 Equipped with skills in Python, SQL, SAS, Power BI, AWS, and GCP, I'm eager to delve into challenging Data Science and Analytics projects.